OutSystems/docs-product/src/develop/security/user-roles/validate-permissions.md

 By validating their user ID or Roles you can control access to screens, screen elements or actions.
 It's also possible to restrict access to data depending on the logged in user or their role.

-## Restricting access to screens and actions
+## Restricting access to screens, processes and actions

 To restrict access to a screen of an app, in the **Roles** property of the screen select the end user Roles that can view the screen.